The 20 Best Severe Acute Respiratory Syndrome (SARS) Doctors Near Me in Columbia, MD

 English

 Dr. Annie Antar is an assistant professor of medicine at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include internal medicine and infectious diseases.
 Her areas of research expertise include long COVID, long COVID in people living with HIV, HIV cure, and suboptimal CD4 response after antiretroviral therapy.
 Dr. Antar earned her undergraduate degree from Harvard University and her M.D. and Ph.D. degrees from Vanderbilt University School of Medicine.
 She completed both her residency in internal medicine and fellowship in infectious diseases at the Johns Hopkins Hospital.
 Dr. Antar is rated as an Advanced provider by MediFind in the treatment of Severe Acute Respiratory Syndrome (SARS).
-Her top areas of expertise are Long Haul COVID, Severe Acute Respiratory Syndrome (SARS), COVID-19, and HIV/AIDS.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Long Haul COVID, Severe Acute Respiratory Syndrome (SARS), COVID-19, and HIV/AIDS.
+Dr. Antar is board certified in American Board Of Internal Medicine.

 Advanced in Severe Acute Respiratory Syndrome (SARS)